turbaevsky/indicators/doc/PI_DB_TS.md

 started manually or automatically (every weekend).

 It seems reasonable _new system to calculate all the resuls on fly_.

+## History

+The Performance Indicator Programme (PIP) has started in 1990 and mainly used as a management tool.
+All WANO regional centres (RC), members and plants can monitor their performance and trends and set challenging goals for improvement and consistently compare their performance with other plants and nuclear industry.
+Performance indicators can also be used to assess industry performance, to support other WANO programmes and to provide assistance to members if necessary.

+Existing PI DB includes two structures: PI Data Entry System (DES) and PI REPORT system.
+The first one provides data entry and preliminary checking.
+The second one provides indicator and indexes calculation, and reporting and trending providing.

+Currently very limited number of people has enough knowledges and training to use the PI results in their practice.
+It is probably one of the reasons why PI programme does not use wide enough.

+WANO LO IS developed IS Strategy which includes IS Business Data Plan (BDP) (both documents are available at the SharePoint into Information System Area).

+Taking into account a serious potential problem to reconnect existing PIP users (especially INPO members) from existing DES the decision was found to retain the existing DES structure but modify PI REPORT System only (see Implementation of the project and Risks sections).

+To solve the existing problems and to improve PIP WANO LO management decided to implement this plan into TSE Strategy, IS Strategy and IS Business Data Plan.

+This document provides an overview of how WANO LO intends to approach the future development of systems to support the management of PI data and states the high level plan that we will use to inform the related planning and decision making processes.
+Detailed plans for specific work streams can be documented separately.

+All work in this area should be aligned with the principles described in this plan.
+The plan can be changed at any time if approved by the owner and should be updated regularly to remain current.
+The plan is owned by the CEO (CEO Deputy) and TSE Programme Directors.

+### Project advantages

+The main advantage of this project is it needn’t any changes of existing data structure or data flows.
+The existing PI DB and data flows will continue to work without any changes and independently from this project.
+The PI data customers will be able to choose which kind of report is more appropriate for their needs.

+Additional advantage is the WANO LO will be able to provide any new or updated calculations and reports without any request to INPO.
+It allows WANO LO to check any new method before realisation into INPO server, if WANO members decide continue to use the existing PI REPORT system.

+All the software will be developed are quite supportable by IT experts but not by PI system administrator only.
+It _might_ be based on popular Microsoft Power Business Intelligence (Power BI) system for online reports, on standard SQL for calculation module and on the SQL Server Reporting Services (SSRS) to provide paper reports.

+Finally, the approach is proposed let all the WANO members  to receive all kind of necessary information without any special knowledges and trainings.
+The Power BI online report examples are presented below.

 ## Data processing